jeffhandley/strickland/README.md

 * If both a min and max are provided and the max is greater than the min, the length must be within the min/max range
 * Succeeds if the object provided is falsy
 * Succeeds if the specified field of the object is falsy

+#### minFieldValue(field, min, props)
+Succeeds when the specified field (number, string, or date) is at least the specified min.

+#### maxValue(max, props)
+Succeeds when the specified field (number, string, or date) is at most the specified min.

+* Succeeds if the object provided is falsy
+* Succeeds if the specified field of the object is falsy